 We learned from the college admissions scandal that the average bribe was $500,000.
 Thus, this $1 million a year earning family would have to save aggressively for 17 years to afford to offer a $500,000 bribe per child.
 Even then, there’s no guarantee this would be sufficient to buy their kids’ way into a top private school.

 The only way to really improve their kids’ college admissions odds is to legally donate $5 million or more per child to a school’s campus renovation project or some type of fundraising.
 That’s what all the really wealthy people are doing for their children nowadays.

 Unfortunately, this family can only come up with $2 million after 17 years for their four children, let alone $5 million for one.

-For a family to participate in legal bribery while having a trophy kid requires a household net worth of at least $50 million and more like $100+ million.
+For families to participate in legal bribery while having trophy kids requires a household net worth of at least $50 million and more like $100+ million.
 Once you’re at this level, private grade schools and colleges will start welcoming you with open arms.